syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-The resultant PowerPoint presentation looks as follows.
+The resultant PowerPoint Presentation looks as follows.

 ![](GettingStarted_images/GettingStarted_img1.jpeg)

-## Converting PowerPoint presentation to PDF
+## Converting PowerPoint Presentation to PDF

-Essential Presentation allows you to convert a PowerPoint presentation into PDF document.
-The following assemblies are required for the presentation to PDF conversion.
+Essential Presentation allows you to convert a PowerPoint Presentation into PDF document.
+The following assemblies are required for the Presentation to PDF conversion.

 <table>
     <thead>